machal/cssmine-content/content/bootstrap.md

 Yes it is.
 If you use it wrong. :-)

-Sadly, Bootstrap operates as a whole been though its guts are divided into small components.
+Sadly, Bootstrap operates as a whole even though its guts are divided into small components.

-If you choose just the components you will use on a project, both the complexity and the file size will be reduce.
+If you choose just the components you will use on a project, both the complexity and the file size will be reduced.

 When Does Bootstrap Help and When Doesn’t It?
 ---------------------------------------------